 Ranked among the top ten graduate programs for healthcare management by U.S. News & World Report

 Saint Louis University's Master of Health Administration (MHA) program provides students with the finest-quality health management education available.
 Ranked as one of the top graduate programs for health care management by U.S. News & World Report and accredited by the Commission on Accreditation of Healthcare Management Education (CAHME), the MHA program provides a practice-integrated education that transforms talented, service-motivated students into knowledgeable, ethical professionals prepared for a range of management careers across the health sector.

-SLU offers a blended, online EMHA program for busy managers and clinicians.
+SLU also offers a blended, online EMHA program for busy managers and clinicians.
 Learn more.

 The demand for highly-skilled health care management professionals continues to grow.
 Health care is the largest industry in the U.S. and the second largest employer, providing more than 11 million jobs.
 Opportunities for graduates exist throughout the world, in locations ranging from small rural communities to large metropolitan areas.